jamiethompson85/jamiethompson85.github.io/draft/register-adk-agent-in-gemini-enterprise.md

 # Step 2: Registering the Agent

-This is the main event.
-We are going to link your ADK deployment to the Gemini Enterprise interface.

-You will need to construct a curl request that defines how the agent looks to users and how the LLM should understand it .

-## The Key Fields to Know
+This step establishes the critical link between your ADK backend on Vertex AI Agent Engine and the Gemini Enterprise frontend.
+To register the agent, you must construct an API request that configures its user-facing identity and the semantic routing logic used by the orchestration layer.

+## Core Configuration Parameters
-- **displayName:** The name users see in the UI (e.g., "Invoice Helper").
+- **displayName:** The identifier visible to users within the interface (e.g., "Invoice Helper").
-- **description:** What the user sees in the UI to understand the agent's purpose (e.g., "Extract key information from uploaded invoices").
+- **description:** A functional summary displayed to the user, explaining the agent's specific capabilities (e.g., "Extracts key data points from uploaded invoice documents").
-- **tool_description:** This is for the AI.
-It is the prompt used by the LLM to route requests to the agent (e.g., "You are an expert invoice data extractor...").
+- **tool_description:** The system definition used by the LLM for intent matching.
+This prompt guides the orchestration layer on when to route specific user requests to this agent.
-- **provisioned_reasoning_engine:** This points to your actual code running on Vertex AI .
+- **provisioned_reasoning_engine:** The unique resource identifier (URI) pointing to your execution logic hosted on Vertex AI.

+## The Registration Command
+Execute the following request to finalise the registration:

 ## The Command